Julianfam/Julianfam/README.md

 - 👋 Hi, I’m @Julianfam
-- 👀 I’m interested in the design and interactive posibilities that can be created through programing, i've always work with topics arround desing, and in this new step, of becaming a Main Frontend developer is the aproach im going to take.
+- 👀 I’m interested in the design and interactive posibilities that can be created through programing, i've always work with topics arround desing, and in this new step, of becaming a Frontend developer.
 -

-- 🌱 I’m currently preparing to became a FUll stack Developer with JavaScript, raect.js, next.js, node.js, coneccting with postgreSQL.
-Allways updating with ECMASCRIPT , always practicing to be better.
+- 🌱 I’m currently preparing to became a FUll stack Developer with
+- JavaScript,
+- react.js,
+- next.js,
+- node.js,
+- coneccting with postgreSQL.
+-
+- Allways updating with ECMASCRIPT , always practicing to be better.

 - 💞️ I’m looking to collaborate on proyects that require FrontEnd habilities, full stack Javascript knowledge, and a collaborative design.